41 Cruise Essentials You Shouldn’t Cruise Without

 versaltille carry on bag from amazon in black sitting atop of a carryon luggagePin

-We use a versatile carry-on bag, doubling as a cruise carry-on and a beach bag at ports.
-During other trips, we take it empty in our luggage to fill it up with goodies we find while on vacation to bring back.
+We use a versatile carry-on bag that sometimes doubles as a cruise carry-on and a beach bag at ports.
+During other trips, we take it empty in our luggage and fill it up with goodies we find while on vacation to bring back.

 Another great option that we love to use is the packable backpack.